josephvalenti53/buzzline-05-valenti/README.md

-# buzzline-05-case
+# buzzline-05-valenti

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

-In this example project, we incorporate a relational data store.
+In this example project, we incorporate a relational data store to find which author has the overall highest sentiment offering in various entertainment
 We use SQLite, but the example could be altered to work with MySQL, PostgreSQL, or MongoDB.

 ## VS Code Extensions